 State of Hawaii

-Your Committee on Human Services, to which was referred S.B.
-No. 410 entitled:
+Your Committees on Agriculture and Energy & Environmental Protection, to which was referred H.B.
+No. 1571 entitled:

-As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 410, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 410, S.D.
-1, and be referred to your Committee on Judiciary.
+As affirmed by the records of votes of the members of your Committees on Agriculture and Energy & Environmental Protection that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
+No. 1571, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
+No. 1571, H.D.
+1, and be referred to your Committee on Water & Land.